Coughing At Night With Asthma

 So, everybody coughs at night when they have asthma, right?
 I mean, it’s perfectly normal, right?

 I met a woman with asthma who coughed all night long, all winter long.
 She and her husband slept in separate rooms in the winter because her coughing was so severe.
 FYI, that’s NOT normal!1

-Unless you are sick, you shouldn’t be coughing at night.
+Unless you are sick, you should not be coughing at night.
 A night cough (or nocturnal asthma) is one of the red flags of asthma to let you know something is wrong with your asthma.
 It usually means there is inflammation (swelling) in your lungs.2

-Well, it's normal to cough at night if you are sick.
-But if you don't have a cold, bronchitis, or pneumonia, you shouldn't be coughing at night.
+Well, it is normal to cough at night if you are sick.
+But if you do not have a cold, bronchitis, or pneumonia, you should not be coughing at night.
 Nocturnal asthma (or night time coughing) can be caused by a variety of things, such as:3,4

 - Allergies (This is especially bad for my family if we go to bed during allergy season without showering.
 The pollen in our hair and on our skin makes us sneeze, wheeze, and cough during the night.)

-- Laying down (ever notice how it's easier to breathe when you are sitting upright?
+- Laying down (ever notice how it is easier to breathe when you are sitting upright?
 When I have bronchitis, I will always sleep on my couch, propped up on a pillow.
 It makes it so much easier to breathe!)

 - Changes in the circadian rhythm that can cause hormone changes